AnThienNguyen/Soduku/README.md

 ![Penciled in](img/pencil.JPG)

 Press enter to confirm the penciled in number in the selected box.
 To delete a penciled in number, press DEL or backspace.
 You can get hints by pressing the h key.
-Hints are written in blue.
+Hints are written in blue and add 30 second to your time.

 ![Hint](img/hints.gif)